 (C) A transfer terminating a joint tenancy and creating or transferring to a legal entity when the interests of the transferors and transferees remain the same after the transfer.
-Such transferees shall be considered to be the "original co-owners" for purposes of determining whether a change in ownership occurs upon the subsequent transfer of the ownership interests in the property.
+Such transferees shall be considered to be the "original co-owners" pursuant to section 64(d) of the Revenue and Taxation Code for purposes of determining whether a change in ownership occurs upon the subsequent transfer of the ownership interests in the legal entity-property.